Conference of Presidents (Spain): History

 Its functioning is flexible and its decisions are based on the principle of the agreement of the participants, in practice it is a merely consultative body of the Central Government with the autonomous communities and cities.The Conference of Presidents, in its first editions, was held with irregular periodicity, and always at the proposal of the Government of the Nation.
-Starting with the V Conference of Presidents, held on December 14, 2009, the Government approved a regulation establishing that the conferences would be held on an annual basis, although this was not fulfilled.
+Starting with the V Conference of Presidents, held on December 14, 2009, the Government approved a regulation establishing that the conferences would be held on an annual basis, although it didn’t finally happen.

 Thus, Zapatero's first government held meetings on 28 October 2004, 10 September 2005 and 11 January 2007.
 During Zapatero's second government, only one conference was held, on 14 December 2009.
 Mariano Rajoy held only one conference during his first term, on 2 October 2012.
 In January 2017, during his second term, the second conference was held with Rajoy at the helm.

 The prime minister, Pedro Sánchez was the one who convened the most conferences, up to twenty between 2020 and 2022, many of them due to the COVID-19 pandemic.
 In fact since the seventh conference, most of the meetings held between 2020 and 2021 were teleconferences.